markgossa/MessageBus/README.md

 ### Version 1.x.x to 2.x.x
 * Incoming messages:
   * In version 2.x.x, the default is to use the `Label` field rather than the `MessageType` message property to identify messages.
 This means that Message Subscriptions will look at the `Label` on the message to identify the message and route it to the correct handler.
-If you need to still use the `MessageType` property or custom properties, this is still possible by now passing a `SubscriptionFilter` to `IMessageBus.SubscribeToMessage()`.
+  * If you need to still use the `MessageType` property to route messages to their handler, this is still possible by now passing a `SubscriptionFilter` to `IMessageBus.SubscribeToMessage()`.
+For instances where you need to specify a custom `MessageTypePropertyName`, this is still possible using `MessageBusOptions`.
-  * The `SubscriptionFilter` filters inbound messages on the subscription and is linked to a handler by using `IMessageBus.SubscribeToMessage()`.
-Matching messages are routed through the that message handler.
+  * The `SubscriptionFilter` filters inbound messages on the subscription and is linked to a handler by using `IMessageBus.SubscribeToMessage()`
-  * Inbound messages are routed by searching for a message handler that handles a message , the message type used in the subscription filter will be identified using the following order: `Label`, `MessageType` property then the name of the event (based on the name of the Type of the message).
+  * Matching messages are routed through to their registered message handler by first looking for the message type in the following order of precedence:
+    1. `Label`
+    2. `MessageType` property (or custom `MessageType` property name)

 ## Programming model